 The Department's Office for Civil Rights (OCR) enforces Title IX, 20 U.S.C. § 1681 et seq., an anti-discrimination statute that prohibits discrimination on the basis of sex in education programs and activities by recipients of federal funds.
-The regulation implementing Title IX' contains specific provisions governing athletic programs, including a requirement that institutions "provide equal athletic opportunity for members of both sexes."
+The regulation implementing Title IX' contains specific provisions governing arhletic programs, including a requirement that institutions "provide equal arhletic opportunity for members of both sexes."
 In determining whether equal opportunities are available, the regulation provides that OCR will consider, among other factors, whether the selection of sports effectively accommodates the interests and abilities of students of both sexes.

 To provide further clarification of the Title IX regulatory requirements, the Department published the Intercollegiate Athletics Policy Interpretation (Policy Interpretation) in the Federal Register on December 11, 1979.
 The Policy Interpretation provides that, as part of its responsibility to effectively accommodate the interests and abilities of male and female athletes, an institution must provide the opportunity for individuals of each sex to participate in intercollegiate competition.
 The Policy Interpretation permits three alternate ways of assessing whether institutions are providing nondiscriminatory opportunities to participate in intercollegiate athletics.
-Specifically, the Policy Interpretation delineates the following "threepart test" for assessing compliance:
+Specifically, the Policy Interpretation delineates the following "three-part test" for assessing compliance:

-1. Whether intercollegiate level participation opportunities for male and female students are provided in numbers substantially proportionate to their respective enrollments; or

-2. Where the members of one sex have been and are underrepresented among intercollegiate athletes, whether the institution can show a history and continuing practice of program expansion which is demonstrably responsive to the developing interests and abilities of the members of that sex; or a) unmet interest sufficient to sustain a varsity team in the sport(s);

-3. Where the members of one sex are underrepresented among intercollegiate athletes, and the institution cannot show a history and continuing practice of program expansion, as provided above, whether it can be demonstrated that the interests and abilities of the members of that sex have been fully and effectively accommodated by the present program.
+- 1. Whether intercollegiate level participation opportunities for male and female students are provided in numbers substantially proportionate to their respective enrollments; or - Where the members of one sex have been and are underrepresented among intercollegiate athletes, whether the institution can show a history and continuing practice of program expansion which is demonstrably responsive to the developing interests and abilities of the members of that sex; or - 3.
+Where the members of one sex are underrepresented among intercollegiate athletes, and the institution cannot show a history and continuing practice of program expansion, as provided above, whether it can be demonstrated that the interests and abilities of the members of that sex have been fully and effectively accommodated by the present program.